 3. Heartworm Medications May Work, But Check with Your Vet

-Some heartworm medications are also effective against roundworms, so you may be able to use your regular heartworm medicine.
+Some heartworm medications such as Trifexis for dogs are also effective against roundworms, so you may be able to use your regular heartworm medicine.
 Check with your veterinarian to be sure, though, and don’t put your pet on two types of deworming medications without first talking to your vet.

 4. Roundworms Can Also Infect Humans